TS-Severin/TS-Severin/README.md

 </p>

 ## What I like
-- how css works together with other code 🤝
+- how solutions to coding problems come unexpected - when I am bouldering, swimming, or talking with friends about the novel I just finished 🧗‍♂️
-- abstracted functions ♾️
+- how different frameworks and languages rely on a similar structure ♾️
-- cats 😻
+- how cats solve problems when food is involved 😻

-## I still remember 90s internet - and you are visitor:
+## I still remember the early internet - and you are visitor:
 ![Visitor Count](https://profile-counter.glitch.me/{TS-Severin}/count.svg)